mongodb/docs/source/install.rst

    Do not use ``pip``, as there are some compatibility issues.

 5. All users must install `PyMongo  <http://pypi.python.org/pypi/pymongo/>`_, the Python driver for MongoDB.
-While the native C extensions are not required, they significantly improve performance.
+While the C extensions are not required, they significantly improve performance.
 To install these extensions, make sure you have a C compiler (e.g. ``gcc``) and Python header files installed on your system.
 Debian and Ubuntu